Axym-Labs/LetoReader/README.md

 **LetoReader** is a versatile speed reader designed to enhance your reading efficiency.
 It supports high-speed reading for skimming or consuming easy texts at e.g. 400-1000 words per minute.
 However, it can also be used at lower speeds for better comprehension while still benefiting from Rapid Serial Visual Presentation (RSVP).

-**Key differences to traditional reading**
-- Fixed reading speed (configurable by the user)
-- Suppression of subvocalization and regressive saccades at higher speeds
-- Less eye fatigue

 ![Leto Showcase](Showcase-min.gif)

 <p align="center" style="align-items: center">